joetjo/jopLauncher/README.md

 Enhancements:
 - add search in upper right and then previous session is replaced by search result
 - remove exe extension from game name
+- ui preference group in JopConstant ( but GhSetup not yet introduce ),
+-     pattern token ( jeux ) and game extension ( .exe ) included but not configurable ( windows only, game pattern is frenchy )
+-     history count entry also in constant ( with window height adjustement )

 migration note:
 - remove ".exe" from storage